Peace Frog

 "Peace Frog" is a song by the Doors, which was released on their fifth studio album Morrison Hotel in 1970.
 Guitarist Robby Krieger explained that the music was written and recorded first, with the lyrics later coming from poems by singer Jim Morrison.
-Although the song was never released as a single in the US, it was issued as the B-side of "You Make Me Real" in France.
+Although the song was never released as a single in the United States, it was issued as the B-side of "You Make Me Real" in France.

 "Peace Frog" was included on the Doors' second compilation album Weird Scenes Inside the Gold Mine, released in 1972.

 Lyrics

 The song's lyrics were derived from three poems written earlier by Morrison, titled "Abortion Stories", "Dawn's Highway" and "Newborn Awakening".
-However, due to the songwriters' initial failure to match lyrics, the other group members recorded an instrumental version of "Peace Frog", in which Morrison later overdubbed his vocals after managing to find out the appropriate lyrics to the music.
+The group, however, recorded the music of "Peace Frog" first, then Morrison overdubbed his vocals, as Krieger recalled: "I had written the music, we rehearsed it up, and it was really happening, but we didn't have any lyrics and Jim wasn't around.
+We just said, 'Fuck it, let's record it.
+He'll come up with something.'
+And he did.
+He took out his poetry book and found a poem that fit."
 The Doors performed the instrumental version at live shows during 1969.
-The title was originally "Abortion Stories", but at producer Paul A. Rothchild's request Morrison changed it to "Peace Frog", as he was afraid that the initial title would create some controversy.
+The title was originally "Abortion Stories", but at record producer Paul A. Rothchild's request, Morrison changed it to "Peace Frog", as he was afraid that the initial title would create some controversy.

-"Peace Frog" features lines inspired by true events surrounding the band's frontman Morrison.
+"Peace Frog" features lyrics inspired by true events surrounding the band's frontman Morrison.
 The line "Blood in the streets in the town of New Haven" is a reference to his onstage arrest on December 9, 1967, during a live performance in New Haven Arena.
 After the guitar solo, the song enters a spoken word verse with the lines "Indians scattered on dawn's highway bleeding", which describes a highway accident that occurred when he was young.
-Morrison reportedly witnessed dead Native Americans while his family was crossing a desert by road in Albuquerque, New Mexico.
+Morrison purportedly witnessed dead Native Americans while his family was crossing a desert by road in Albuquerque, New Mexico.
 He said, "That was the first time I tasted fear.
 I musta' been about four."
 Morrison was also referring to the 1968 Democratic National Convention protests with the lyric "Blood in the street/ The town of Chicago".